Vinayakrevankar/vinayakrevankar/README.md

 ## My Name is Vinayak Revankar

-## I'm a software engineer and I am from India, living in Belagavi, KA India and currently working at Capgemini Bangalore India.
+## I'm a software engineer and I am from India, living in Belagavi, KA India, and
+## currently working at Capgemini Bangalore India.
 You can find me on [![LinkedIn][1.2]][1].

 [1.2]: https://raw.githubusercontent.com/Vinayakrevankar/vinayakrevankar/main/linkedin-3-16.png